04/21/2020 by Brandon Jacobs |

 Interrupting Implicit Bias in the Virtual Hiring Process

-by Lawrence Alexander and Brandon Jacobs, CS&A DEI Practice Group
+by Brandon Jacobs, CS&A DEIB Consulting Practice Leader

 Welcome to the new normal, as abnormal as it is.
 The collateral industry responses to COVID-19, given required social distancing and working remotely, have forced most hiring managers to shift to a virtual process.
 Those of us in independent schools can decry this reality, or we can use the time to improve the efficacy of our recruiting and hiring.

 By now, you have likely incorporated various forms of advice regarding the virtual hiring process—check the tech, fix your lighting, adjust your camera to eye level, find a quiet space, look presentable, etc. While this advice has its value, it primarily touches only on the question of etiquette during interactive sessions with candidates.
 Wise school leaders are also establishing detailed, multi-stage virtual hiring practices that they are applying uniformly for all positions.
-What we want to add to this evolving conversation is the importance of also addressing the implicit bias that tends to permeate every facet of the virtual recruitment and hiring process.
-Here at Carney, Sandoe & Associates, the DEI Practice Group will be sharing a series of thought leadership pieces and webinars dedicated to identifying and interrupting implicit bias in virtual recruitment and hiring.
-In this first installment, we explore the question of “Buying into and Running an Inclusive Virtual Hiring Process.”
+What I want to add to this evolving conversation is the importance of also addressing the implicit bias that tends to permeate every facet of the virtual recruitment and hiring process.

 1. The Virtual Hiring Process is Our New Normal – With the understandable need to “flatten the curve” of infection and prevent it from flaring up again, border restrictions and travel bans will undoubtedly impact every school’s ability to recruit and hire international candidates.
 Domestically, each state has its own interpretation of what “shelter in place” looks like.
 Beyond that, the need to practice social distancing will more than likely render the “in-person” interview process unfeasible long after schools re-open.
 Schools that have not invested time and energy in developing a well-structured, inclusive recruitment and hiring process could find themselves critically understaffed in the coming year or struggling to find their candidates.